 Completing a bachelor's degree in visual effects and motion graphics could lead to working on special effects for video games, movies and television.
-Get information about the courses offered and career options.
+This article looks at some common courses in animation and compositing contained in a bachelor's program.
+You'll also read about options for your career after you earn your degree.
 Schools offering Digital Cinematography degrees can also be found in these popular choices.

 What Does a Visual Effects and Motion Graphics Bachelor's Degree Program Involve?

 A visual effects and motion graphics bachelor's degree program provides you with both general education courses and a wide variety of graphic design courses that focus on visual effects.
 Programs typically award a Bachelor of Fine Arts (BFA) and prepare you for a career in either the entertainment industry or graphic design world.
 Earning your bachelor's degree can help you learn the critical techniques for the design and implementation of animation, effects and graphics in various media.
 Most BFA programs require you to compile a portfolio of work as you progress.
-Because of the hands-on training involved in visual effects and motion graphics, online bachelor's degree programs are rare.
+Some programs are available in an online format, though on-campus programs are more common.

 What Can I Learn?

 This program teaches you how to apply your talents to creating and applying effects and graphics to film, television and digital work.
 Visual effects and motion graphics combine audio, video, color and landscape.
 Strong computer and software skills are also needed to create stunning visual effects and graphics, so curricula may include instruction in standard graphic design and animation software like Autodesk Maya, Dreamweaver, Flash and Adobe Creative Suite.
 Potential courses you may take include: